N3-06 · Adding a New Brand to the Engine

 By the end of this tutorial you should know:

-colorsblock with thedefault(soft) andsecondary(saturated) distinction for feedback - Connect
+colorsblock with thedefault(soft) andsecondary(saturated) distinction for feedback - Add product colors and wire them in

 colorstomappingwithout key errors - Register the theme in